Tourmi/Retro-ML/Games/Retro_ML.Tetris/README.md

     * Should be a positive number if the goal is for AIs to get better scores.
 * **Time Taken**
     * Reward applied every frame of the level.
-    * Should be a positive number to give AIs a better chance to survive and to clear lines.
+    * Should be a positive number to encourage AIs to survive for longer.
 This number is the reward applied over a second, which means the actual reward per frame is equal to `Multiplier / 60`
     * **Maximum Level Time**
         * Maximum time the level can go on for, in seconds.
         * Stops the training on the current level once this time is reached.
 * **Game Over**
     * Reward when the AI is game over.
     * Should be a negative number.
-    * **Stop after**
-        * Stops the training on the current level.
 * **Number of holes**
     * Reward applied whenever the AI creates a hole when placing blocks.
     * Should be a negative number.